 Fung Lam holds the distinction of being the first Hong Kong composer ever commissioned by the BBC.
 He has to date written over ten orchestral works, including three commissions for the BBC (Unlocking, BE and Endless Forms) and two commissions for the HK Phil (Rong and Quintessence).

-The world première of Endless Forms at the BBC Proms in 2012 by the BBC Symphony Orchestra received critical acclaims, taking his music to a global audience.
+The world première of Endless Forms with the BBC Symphony Orchestra at the BBC Proms in 2012 received critical acclaims, taking his music to a global audience.
 An excerpt from Evening Standard's review reads, “… Lam, working with a carefully constructed minimum of material, shapes his musical world with dreamy individuality.”

-Fung Lam served as the HK Phil’s Robert H. N. Ho Family Foundation Composer-in-Residence in 2013-14.
-Quintessence, which was composed to celebrate the 40th anniversary of the HK Phil, has been performed, under Jaap van Zweden, in Hong Kong and on tours in 12 major cities in Europe (2015), China (2016) and Asia/Australia (2017).
+Fung Lam served as the HK Phil’s The Robert H. N. Ho Family Foundation Composer-in-Residence in 2013-14.
+Quintessence, which was composed to celebrate the orchestra’s 40th anniversary, has been performed, under Jaap van Zweden, in Hong Kong and on three separate tours in 12 major cities in Europe (2015), China (2016) and Asia/Australia (2017).

 Fung Lam was the Director of Artistic Planning with the HK Phil in 2017-19.
 In addition to delivering two seasons of programmes (2018/19 and 2019/20) that have been described by the media as “widely praised” and “struck a fine balance between tradition and innovation”, he also established the orchestra’s first ticketed chamber music series (HK Phil x Tai Kwun) and the orchestra’s first education platform for emerging composers (The Robert H. N. Ho Family Foundation Composers Scheme).
 He was responsible for introducing more than 40 world and regional premières, often alongside core classical repertoire, to the Hong Kong audiences, and for presenting debut collaborations with artists such as Hiromi and Max Richter.